 Find out what a point to point leased line is and how it could benefit your business

-If your business operates on more than one site, then you need to be able to transfer data reliably between them.
-It may also be the case that you have a single data centre needing to connect to a number of other sites.
-Although you can use business broadband to do this, many people want to have a more reliable, secure way of connecting so that they are able to operate a wide area network across their locations with no loss of performance caused by distance or other factors and no security risk from using public networks.
+If your business operates on multiple sites, you will need to transfer data reliably between them.
+You may also have a single data-centre needing to connect to a number sites.
+Although you can use business broadband to do this, many people want a more reliable, secure way of connecting.
+A Point to point internet connection allows businesses to operate a wide area network across multi locations.
+Benefits include no loss in performance caused by distance or other factors, and no security risk from using public networks.

-In most cases, dedicated leased lines arrive via a street cabinet; these are the big green metal boxes you see on street corners or at the side of the road.
-A fibre optic link from the exchange runs to the cabinet and from there a further fibre cable brings the service to your building.
-Compared to a business broadband connection, point to point leased lines take a little longer to install as they are dedicated leased lines, and they’re a bit more expensive.
-But the advantages a private line internet delivers are significant and we’ll look at those next.
+In most cases, dedicated leased lines arrive via a street cabinet; these are the big green metal boxes on street corners or at the side of the road.
+A fibre optic link from the exchange runs to the cabinet and a further fibre cable brings the service to your building.
+Compared to a business broadband connection, point to point connections take longer to set up as they need to be installed.
+They are also a bit more expensive however, the advantages a private internet line delivers are significant and we’ll look at those next.

-Linking your premises using point to point leased lines has a number of advantages.
+Linking your premises using a point to point internet connection has a number of advantages.
 The big plus is that the line is synchronous.
 This means that the maximum data speeds are the same in each direction.
-Broadband, by contrast, is asynchronous, which means that the download speeds you can get are much faster than upload speeds.
+Broadband, by contrast, is asynchronous, which means download speeds are much faster than upload speeds.

 You can verify this quite easily for yourself by using one of the free online speed testers that are available.
-On a standard domestic fibre broadband connection, the upload speed is generally only about a 20th or less of the download speed.
-This is nothing to worry about while most of your data is incoming, for example when you’re listening to music on Spotify or catching up on TV shows you missed on iPlayer.
-But if you need to transmit large amounts of data the other way, to send another user files or to backup data to another site for disaster recovery purposes, then an asynchronous connection presents a major drawback.
-With a point to point leased line, you’ll have no problem uploading specifications to your manufacturing site or sharing large data files between departments in different locations.
+On a standard domestic fibre broadband connection, the upload speed is generally about 20% of the download speed.
+This is fine while most of your data is incoming, ie when you’re listening to music on Spotify or catching up on TV shows on iPlayer.
+But if you need to transmit large amounts of data the other way, to send files or backup data, then an asynchronous connection presents a major drawback.
+With a point to point leased line, you’ll have no problem uploading specifications to your manufacturing site or sharing large data files between different locations.

-A leased line is also exclusively for your use, so there’s no contention.
-What this means is that the speed of your connection won’t be slowed down by the number of other people in the area using the same connection at the same time as can happen if you rely on broadband.
-Once the connection leaves your premises, with a leased line it’s all yours.
-Again, you can test the effect of contention on a broadband connection for yourself by running a speed test at different times of the day.
-You’ll find that your domestic broadband is generally slower in the evening when most people are online.
+A leased line is exclusively for your use, so there’s no contention.
+This means your speed o won’t be slowed down by other people using the same connection at the same time.
+You can test the effect of contention on a broadband connection by running speed tests at different times of day.
+Domestic broadband is generally slower in the evening when most people are online.

 You’ll benefit from low latency with a point-to-point leased line too.
-What this means is that there’s much less delay in responding to requests for data which gives the line a faster feel, so users at remote sites will get similar performance to those at the head office.
+This means much less delay in responding to requests for data.
+The line is faster, so users at remote sites will get similar performance to those at the head office.

-Finally, a leased line means that there’s no restriction on the volume of data you can transfer.
-Again, the best way to explain this is in contrast to broadband, which is often subject to usage restrictions.
-This means that on broadband there’s a limit on the amount of data you can transfer each month before you pay an extra charge.
-Even so-called ‘unlimited’ services tend to have a ‘fair use’ clause which means that the ISP can restrict your service if it thinks you’re using it too much.
-A point to point leased line gets around all of these problems.
-The speed is the same both ways, the line is dedicated to your use, and there are no data restrictions.
-This means you can benefit from a fast connection across all your sites.
+A leased line point-to-point connection has no restrictions on the volume of data you can transfer.
+Broadband is often subject to usage restrictions – limits on the amount of data you can transfer each month before paying an extra charge.
+Even so-called ‘unlimited’ services tend to have a ‘fair use’ clause which means the ISP can restrict service if it thinks you’re using too much.

-You are able to determine your own traffic priorities on a point-to-point leased line too, ensuring that the most important information needed for your day-to-day business operation takes priority over less critical transmissions such as archiving or backups.
+You are able to determine your own traffic priorities on a point-to-point leased line too.
+This is to ensure that important information vital for day-to-day business operation takes priority over less critical transmissions such as archiving or backups.

 The business case

-This is because you not only get faster upload speeds thanks to the synchronous circuit (that is the speeds are the same in both directions) but you don’t have to worry about contention with other users.
-You won’t face any unwelcome bills for exceeding a data allowance either.
-In addition, you benefit from a reliable, secure circuit with a business-focused support that’s geared to commercial use, so if there is a problem it will be fixed quickly.
+So, faster upload speeds thanks to the synchronous circuit; lack of contention issue with other users; no unwelcome bills for exceeding a data allowance.
+In suymmary, you benefit from a reliable, secure circuit with a business-focused support that’s geared to commercial use.

 For more information on the best leased line solution for your business, get in touch online today.